 May 24: Street Level, Eye Level, and Underfoot: Exploring History Along Grove and Broad Streets

 Presented by Barbara Perry Bauer, Historian and TAG Historical Research Owner

 Neighborhoods in Boise have been through many changes over the past decades especially those in the downtown core.
 In the 21st century, new buildings and roads have reshaped the city.
 Railroad tracks were removed.
 Modern multi-story commercial and apartment buildings tower over downtown dominating the skyline.
 Once divided by railroad tracks Grove and Broad Streets still have historic buildings tucked below the high rises.
 Take a stroll along Grove and Broad Streets with Barbara Perry Bauer to discover the architecture, history, and hidden tidbits of this downtown area.

 June 28: Atomic Amble: Glen Haven Tour

 Presented by Melanie Folwell, Preservation Idaho Board Member & Local Designer

 This quiet cul-de-sac in the Kootenai neighborhood is lined with trees and custom-designed homes typifying the mid-century modern aesthetic.
-One of the best-kept secrets in Boise, this street of beautiful ranchers, carports, and modern gems is also adjacent to an Art Troutner-designed home and Madison Elementary, constructed in 1954 and a good example of the period's schools.
+One of the best-kept secrets in Boise, this street of beautiful ranchers, carports, and modern gems is also adjacent to an Art Troutner-designed home and Monroe Elementary, constructed in 1954 and a good example of the period's schools.